The Ultimate Step by Step Guide to SEO

 A set of unethical marketing practices used to increase a site’s page rank and/or deceive the user.
 These practices are in direct violation of Google’s Webmaster Guidelines.
 There are more than a dozen of these Black Hat techniques.
 We’ll touch on just a few of the biggest offenders.

 A little history on the early days of ranking techniques.
-In the past, you could trick the search algorithm by artificially increasing your keywords in your meta tags and content.
+In the past, you could trick the search algorithm by artificially increasing the keywords in your meta tags and content.
 You may know this practice as “keyword stuffing”.
 This approach no longer works and will count against your search rankings.

 Private Blog Networks (PBNs)